tsunade601/wildlife-ecology/README.md

-# wildlife-ecology
+# Wildlife Ecology Mock Quiz

-NPTEL Wildlife Ecology Quiz
+This is a **mock quiz for the NPTEL Wildlife Ecology Exam**.
+It is a simple, interactive, web-based quiz built with **HTML, CSS, and JavaScript**.